mrdjohnson/llm-x/README.md

 - Ollama: Download and install [Ollama](https://ollama.com/)
   - Pull down a model (or a few) from the [library](https://ollama.com/library) Ex: `ollama pull llava` (or use the app)
-- Lm Studio:  Download and install [Lm Studio](https://lmstudio.ai/)
+- LM Studio:  Download and install [LM Studio](https://lmstudio.ai/)
 - AUTOMATIC1111: Git clone [AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui?tab=readme-ov-file#installation-and-running) (for image generation)

 ## How to use web client (no install):